swiftlang/swift-evolution/proposals/0366-move-function.md

 }
 ```

-In fact, each movable binding's lifetime is tracked independently, and gets a separate
+In fact, each movable binding's lifetime is tracked independently, and gets a
-diagnostic if used after move.
-If we try to compile this:
+separate diagnostic if used after move.
+We can move `other` independently
+of `x`, and get separate diagnostics for both variables:

 ```swift
 func useX(_ x: SomeClassType) -> () {}